Children’s Play, Learning & Development (Vocational)

 As the course is mostly coursework based, you will develop core research skills such as collecting information from various sources such as books, internet, magazines, and journals and then presenting this material in a professional portfolio.
 You will also gain confidence in developing independent learning and communication skills that will be essential in any workplace or university setting.

-You will study a variety of different topics all linking to support children in their early stages of learning.
-It will include insight into settings and the variety of child related careers but also the knowledge and theory behind how children learn.
-In addition, you will learn practical skills of how to work with children and we encourage students to take the opportunity of completing the “Learning with Children” enrichment course, to complement their studies, alongside the opportunity of gaining a Paediatric First Aid certificate.
+As well as gaining knowledge and understanding the theory behind how children learn, you will learn practical skills of how to work with children and we encourage students to take the opportunity of completing the “Learning with Children” enrichment course, to complement their studies, alongside the opportunity of gaining a Paediatric First Aid certificate.

 Nathaniel King